-Feedback received from the community was used to inform the Housing Element policies and programs, as well as to provide additional local context and knowledge.
+Feedback received from the community as well as regional and local stakeholders, was used to inform the Housing Element policies and programs, as well as to provide additional local context and knowledge.
 Regional efforts are discussed in more detail in Appendix 1: Regional Housing Element Public Outreach.
 This section describes the outreach done at the local level.